rqm5/DCAFPilotCalMining/README.md

-data/cms_conf_parsed.csv: a csv file with the schema as columns, conference records as rows, with the attributes in each record delimited by TAB data/cms_conf_ct_perweek.csv: a csv file with week and conf ct as columns, each record reprepsenting the week and the nb of conferences in the week, which delimited by TAB
+data/cms_conf_parsed.csv: a csv file with the schema as columns, conference records as rows, with the attributes in each record delimited by TAB data/cms_conf_ct_perweek.csv: a csv file with week and conf ct as columns, each record reprepsenting the week and the nb of conferences in the week, which delimited by TAB data/cms_conf_ct_future.csv: a csv file with week, conf ct in future 1 week, conf ct in future 4 weeks, and conf ct in future 12 weeks.

 e.g.
 For CMS calendar data, the schema file is: